tskit-dev/tutorials/_sources/args.md

-The term "ARG" is [often used](https://doi.org/10.1086%2F508901) to refer to a structure consisting of nodes and edges that describe the genetic genealogy of a set of sampled chromosomes which have evolved via a process of genetic inheritance combined with recombination.
-ARGs may contain not just nodes corresponding to genetic coalescence, but also additional nodes that correspond e.g. to recombination events.
-These "full ARGs" can be stored and analysed in [tskit](https://tskit.dev) like any other tree sequence.
-A full ARG can be generated using {func}`msprime:msprime.sim_ancestry` with the `record_full_arg=True` option, as described {ref}`in the msprime docs<msprime:sec_ancestry_full_arg>`:
+The term "ARG" is [often used](https://doi.org/10.1086%2F508901) to refer to a structure consisting of nodes and edges that describe the genetic genealogy of a set of sampled chromosomes which have evolved via a process of inheritance combined with recombination.
+We use the term "full ARG" for a commonly-described type of ARG that contains not just nodes that involve coalescence of ancestral material, but also additional non-coalescent nodes.
+These nodes correspond to recombination events, and common ancestor events that are not associated with coalescence in any of the local trees.
+Full ARGs can be stored and analysed in [tskit](https://tskit.dev) like any other tree sequence.
+A full ARG can be generated using {func}`msprime:msprime.sim_ancestry` by specifying `coalescing_segments_only=False` along with `additional_nodes = msprime.NodeType.COMMON_ANCESTOR | msprime.NodeType.RECOMBINANT` (or the equivalent `record_full_arg=True`) as described {ref}`in the msprime docs<msprime:sec_ancestry_full_arg>`:

 ```{code-cell}